A Product Management Framework for Creating Security Products

 Your decisions related to market segmentation and product capabilities need to account for the reach, expertise and motivations of your sales force.
 Take the time to understand how the sales team is set up and, if applicable, contribute to the team’s design on the basis of your understanding of the security market and its participants.

-What you can learn about customers’ product expectations or reception based on sales activities to date?
+What can you learn about customers’ product expectations or reception based on sales activities to date?
 In an established firm, such interactions could have been conducted by the formal sales team.
-In a startup, even if the team doesn’t exist yet, informal sales conversations might have involved you, the company’s founders or your other colleagues.
+In a startup, even if the sales team doesn’t exist yet, informal sales conversations might have involved you, the company’s founders or your other colleagues.

 In large organizations, the product you’re building might not have its own dedicated sales force.
 Instead, you could be sharing the sales team with other products, some of them potentially unrelated to security.
 This sometimes means that your product will be competing for sales people’s attention with other solutions that your organization offers.
 Understand such internal dynamics and consider how you might be able to encourage sales folks to focus on the products important to you and to your company.
 Give thought to how the capabilities of your product might strengthen the value proposition of the other products your company has been selling.

 If you’re planning the go-to-market strategy for the product, consider whether you’ll be able to reach prospective customers directly using your company’s own sales force.
-A better approach in some situations might be to establish a sales channel that brings your solution to customers via a reseller model.
-Reaching SMB clients is especially difficult using a direct sales force due to the challenges of building and managing a large sales organization whose members tend to work on numerous, but relatively small deals.
+A better approach in some situations might be to establish a sales channel that brings your solution to customers via a reseller or OEM model.
+Reaching consumers and SMB clients is especially difficult using a direct sales force due to the challenges of building and managing a large sales organization whose members tend to work on numerous, but relatively small deals.

-If you can influence the choice of a sales person that will be aligned to the product, consider what security knowledge he or she should possess.
+If you can influence the choice of a salesperson who will be aligned to the product, consider what security knowledge he or she should possess.
 It might be hard to find a sales expert within the specific infosec niche that your product is targeting.
 You could be better off working with a less specialized sales rep who has earned the trust of buyers through good work and relationship-building, and pair this person with a technical sales engineer.

 Even before your product is released into the world, there is much to learn from sales discussions with prospective customers.
 These interactions validate assumptions regarding market segmentation and desired features.
-They also help identify early adopters that might be interested in testing pre-released versions of your solution.
+They also help identify early adopters that might be interested in testing early versions of your solution.

 Seek to answer the following questions: